cheyao/AchieveOS/README.md

 # AchieveOS

+This is NOT a linux distro, the contents are all made from zero (except for the asmlib)

-Must install onto the disk
+Must install onto hard disk

 ### GPT partition UUIDs